lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 Mocking Piina.
 \end{center}

-Since we are mocking the Pinia store now, we have bypassed `axios` entirely.
+Since we are mocking the Pinia store now, we have bypassed the `axios` module entirely.
 This style of test is tempting at first.
 There is less code to write.
 It's very easy to write.
 You can also have fine grained control over the state of the store - in the snippet above.

 Again, the actual test code didn't change much - we are no longer passing a `store` to `render` (since we are not even using a real store in the test, we mocked it out entirely).
 We don't mock `axios` any more - instead we have `mockLogin`.
 We are asserting the correct action was called.